Apple Reinvents iPod nano With Multi-Touch Interface, New Built-in Clip for Instant Wearability

 Pricing & Availability

-The new iPod nano will be available next week for a suggested price of $149 (US) for the 8GB model and $179 (US) for the 16GB model.
+The new iPod nano (6th generation) will be available next week (September 2010) for a suggested price of $149 (US) for the 8GB model and $179 (US) for the 16GB model.
 Both models are available in silver, graphite, blue, green, orange and pink through Apple Stores.

 “This is the biggest reinvention of the iPod nano since its debut in 2005, and we think users are going to love it.
 Replacing the click wheel with our Multi-Touch interface has enabled us to shrink the iPod nano into an amazingly small design that is instantly wearable with its built-in clip.”